-- Prior to surgery, always sedate a feral cat while in the trap.
-Feral cats are unsocialized to humans and should be sedated in the trap for the safety of your staff and the cat.
+Prior to surgery, always sedate a community cat while in the trap.
+Community cats are unsocialized to humans and should be sedated in the trap for the safety of your staff and the cat.

-- Make sure you have the appropriate equipment on hand for your safety and the cats’.
+Make sure you have the appropriate equipment on hand for the safety of your staff and the cats.

-A Feral Cat Den (also known as a feral cat handler) is for use when you must hold a cat for several days for recovery from an injury or extensive surgery to provide a quiet hiding place.
-This is useful for caring for feral cats, but is not required.
+A Feral Cat Den (also known as a feral cat handler) is used when you must hold a cat for several days for recovery from an injury or extensive surgery to provide a quiet hiding place.
+This tool is useful but is not required.
 The den can be placed in a larger holding pen or large cage where the cat is being held, along with a litter box, food, and water.
 The cat enters the den by a porthole on the side that you easily slide shut once the cat is inside in order to more safely place food or water or clean the cage.
 A vertical sliding door makes it easy to transfer the cat to another cage or return the cat to the den for recovery after surgery.

-A Spay Board is one tool feral cat clinics can use to hold female cats in the proper position during surgery.
+A Spay Board is one tool community cat clinics can use to hold female cats in the proper position during surgery.
 Though these are not required, they can make surgery quicker.
-Humane Alliance also has other techniques for holding female cats in place during surgery.
+Humane Alliance also offers techniques for holding female cats in place during surgery.

 Read Alley Cat Allies' spay board design instructions to build your own.

 - Safety gloves

 - Newspapers (to replace soiled newspapers in traps while cats are in surgery)